mdpatel1335/CODTECH-Task2/README.md

 # Overview

-* Web Application Penetration Testing involves identifying and exploiting security vulnerabilities in web applications to ensure they are secure against potential attacks.
-This process focuses on vulnerabilities like SQL injection, cross-site scripting (XSS), and insecure authentication mechanisms.
+* This project focuses on testing a web application to find and fix common security problems, such as SQL injection, cross-site scripting (XSS), and weak login systems.
+The aim is to act like a hacker to discover vulnerabilities that could be exploited to harm the app.
+By testing these weaknesses, we can understand how secure the application is and provide recommendations to fix any issues found.
+The goal is to make the web app safer and more reliable by identifying and addressing potential security risks.

 # objective

-1. Identify vulnerabilities
-2. Exploit weaknesses to understand potential attacks
-3. Recommend remediation to enhance security
+- Identify Security Vulnerabilities
+- Simulate Real-World Attacks
+- Assess Authentication Mechanisms
+- Evaluate Data Protection
+- Report Findings
+- Recommend Mitigations
+- Enhance Security Awareness

 # Tools used in web application Testing

+- burpsuite
 - sqlmap
-- burpsuite
-- nmap
-- nikto
-- dirb
+- wireshark
 - owasp zap
+- Acunetix
+- Nmap
 - Metasploit Framework
-- nessus etc.
+- nessus

-# focus vulnerabilities
+  etc.

+# Vulnerabilities in this task

 - cross site scripting (XSS)
 - SQL injection
-- insecure authentication
+- insecure authentication mechanism
-- open redirect etc.

 # Performed Task
 # Details of site where we performed the web application Testing

 - Site Name : http://testphp.vulnweb.com
-- IP address : 44.228.249.3
 - Web server : HTTPServer[nginx/1.19.0]
-- technology used : 1.
-PHP[5.6.40-38+ubuntu20.04.1+deb.sury.org+1] , 2.
-Script[text/JavaScript]
 - Port : 80 [http] open

 # Performed Testing on testphp.vulnweb.com